LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Experimental Setup

-To rigoroulsy validatae the cross-source generalization capabilities and detection precision of the proposed model, we utilized four public optical remote sensing datasets, SODA-A \cite{SODA-A}, DOTA-v1.5 \cite{DOTA}, FAIR1M-v2.0 \cite{FAIR1M}, and ShipRSImageNet-V1 \cite{ShipRSImageNet} characterized by distinct sensor specifications and Ground Sampling Distances (GSD).
-All datasets provide Oriented Bounding Box (OBB) annotations for ship objects.
+Using the four datasets introduced in Section~\ref{sec:dataset_analysis}, we applied a unified preprocessing pipeline to obtain the training and validation splits summarized in Table~\ref{tab:dataset_composition}.

-To standardize the diverse input resolutions, we employed a sliding window strategy, cropping images into $1024 \times 1024$ patches to match the model's input specifications.
-For the training set, an overlap of 256 pixels was applied to minimize information loss caused by instance truncation at patch boundaries.
-Conversely, to ensure the integrity of the evaluation, the validation and test sets were cropped without overlap.
-Images smaller than the target size were adjusted using zero-padding.
-Furthermore, to enhance training efficiency and mitigate extreme class imbalance, we filtered the training data to include only those patches containing at least one ship object.
+We adopted a target patch size of $1024 \times 1024$ pixels.
+For images whose width or height exceeds this target, a sliding window strategy was applied to produce $1024 \times 1024$ patches.
+For the training set, an overlap of 256~pixels was used to reduce information loss from instance truncation at patch boundaries.
+Because of this overlap, instances near patch boundaries appear in multiple training patches, so the counts in Table~\ref{tab:dataset_composition} exceed the original (non-duplicated) counts shown in the Fig.~\ref{fig:ship_size_distribution} caption.
+The validation and test sets were cropped without overlap to preserve evaluation integrity.
+Images smaller than the target size were padded with zeros.
+Additionally, the training data were filtered to retain only those patches containing at least one ship instance.

-Regarding class selection, we extracted only ship-related categories from the multi-class datasets (SODA-A, DOTA-v1.5, and FAIR1M-v2.0).
-SODA-A and DOTA-v1.5 provide a single 'ship' category, whereas FAIR1M-v2.0 includes 9 distinct ship types.
-For ShipRSImageNet, we utilized the Level-2 hierarchy comprising 25 classes.
-However, to focus strictly on vessel detection, the 'Dock' class was excluded, resulting in 24 ship sub-classes used for our experiments.
+From the multi-class datasets, only ship-related categories were retained: a single ``ship'' class from SODA-A and DOTA-v1.5, 9~ship sub-types from FAIR1M-v2.0, and the 24~ship classes of the ShipRSImageNet Level-2 hierarchy (``Dock'' excluded).